A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Morning Train

 The earliest train from Myitkyina to Naba starts at 8:30 am and arrives at 4 pm.
-When I arrived in Naba, train the that goes to Katha has long gone.
+When I arrived in Naba, the train that goes to Katha has long gone.
 The only train from Naba to Katha operates at 6:30 am.
 Naba to Katha is about 20km.
 Guesthouses in Naba do not have a permit to accept foreign tourists.

 Option 1: Hire a tricycle motorbike onward to Katha